 Specialising in the cracked and/or distressed buildings, David often investigates buildings that have already experienced various forms of distress, with the intent to determine the direct cause(s) of the distress with a recommendation of appropriate remedial action.
 He has personally investigated in excess of 6,000 individual cases and as such, is one of the most experienced practitioners in this field.
 Notably, these types of investigations are invaluable in providing particular insight into the likely problem areas and allow him to monitor the performance of various types of footing systems.
 At present these types of investigations are one of the main ways of determining the suitability of the footing systems currently being adopted under Australia's building code.

 Another of David's specialities is geotechnical assessments of slope stability and landslide risk in accordance with the requirements of The Australian Geomechanics Society Practice Note Guidelines for Landslide Risk Management .
 He is a certified attendee of the Australian Geomechanics Society Short Course "Field Techniques for Landslide Assessment, Melbourne 14th -16th November 2014".
 David has had an active role in the Foundation and Footings Society of Victoria Inc. since its inception in 1991, and is a twice-past chairman holding a position on the committee from 1992 until 2016.

-David is a Registered Building Practitioner and holds the appropriate professional indemnity insurance as required by the Building Control Commission of Victoria.
+He is a Registered Building Practitioner EC-2215 and holds the appropriate professional indemnity insurance as required by the Building Control Commission of Victoria.
 He is a a member of the Australian Institute of Geoscientists (MAIG), a Registered Professional Geoscientist, RP Geo 10159 and also a member of the Australian Geomechanics Society.